R4kaaaN/cheatsheets/rsync/rsync_English.md

 ### PRO TIP:

-You also use the `--dry-run` option or for short `-n` before performing the sync which will display the content to be synced, this is so handy as it will not perform actual syncing but instead will show the content to be synced.
+You may also use the `--dry-run` option or for short `-n` before performing the sync which will display the content to be synced, this is so handy as it will not perform the actual syncing but instead will show the content to be synced.

 #### NOTE: